Achievable logoAchievable logo

 Liquidity

-Variable insurance products are long-term investments subject to substantial fees and/or taxes if cashed out early.
-Therefore, it’s important to disclose potential fees and tax consequences in communications and to be clear about the level of liquidity risk* involved.
+Variable insurance products are long-term investments and may involve substantial fees and/or taxes if cashed out early.
+Communications should disclose potential fees and tax consequences and should clearly describe the level of liquidity risk* involved.

 *Liquidity risk occurs when an investor cannot sell a security, or the security can only be sold at a deep discount or with significant fees.